SS John Oxley: Service career

 In early October 1927, John Oxley left Greenock, Scotland bound for Brisbane via the Red Sea and Indian Ocean.
 While en route in the Mediterranean Sea, she responded to a distress signal by the tugboat Jackstay and towed it to Malta.
 It arrived in Brisbane on 9 December 1927.

 She was delivered to the Government of Queensland Harbours and Marine Department, whom she served as a pilot boat in Moreton Bay and buoy tender and lighthouse tender along the Queensland coast.

 During World War II, John Oxley was requisitioned by the Royal Australian Navy and a 20mm Oerlikon anti-aircraft gun was mounted on the stern.
-She was returned to her former duties in 1946, and converted from coal to oil fuel that same year.
+She returned to her former duties in 1946, and was converted from coal to oil fuel that same year.

 John Oxley continued to serve as a pilot tender, lighthouse and buoy tender until 1968 when she was decommissioned.
 In her later years she had become increasingly decrepit, such that in 1964 the Seamen's Union of Australia's journal called her a "rust heap" with "the worst living conditions of any ship on the entire Australian coast".